nuruddin-bin/test-repo/README.md

 # test-repo
-This repo for test git and github
+This repo is for test git and github